 Now that we’ve covered the different conflict styles and how they each work, you need to know how to improve your conflict management skills.
 Keep reading for some effective methods of conflict management. 👇

 Strategies for Better Conflict Management

-When embracing conflict and learning how to properly manage it, managers must understand the conflict continuum, from artificial harmony that becomes office politics and gossip to mean-spirited conflict that is outright destructive.
+When embracing conflict and learning how to properly manage it, managers must understand the conflict continuum, from artificial harmony that becomes office politics and gossip to the mean-spirited conflict that is outright destructive.

 Artificial harmony is when people appear to be getting along, but they’re not connecting or understanding one another.
-Instead they save face and act polite in front of each other, and gossip about one another at the water cooler.
+Instead, they save face and act polite in front of each other, and gossip about one another at the water cooler.

-This is not the level you want your team to be operating on, as a team’s greatest potential can’t be achieved in an environment where people are afraid to step on each other's toes.
+This is not the level you want your team to be operating on, as a team’s most significant potential can’t be achieved in an environment where people are afraid to step on each other's toes.
 There is no honesty in this kind of environment, and real innovative work can’t be achieved.

-On the other hand, destructive conflict that comes from personal attacks and disrespect must also be avoided.
+On the other hand, the destructive conflict that comes from personal attacks and disrespect must also be avoided.
 This kind of conflict creates a toxic environment that lacks productivity, motivation, and employee engagement.

-But managers need to do is manage conflict in a way that puts their team closer to the center of the continuum, the ideal conflict point.
-At the ideal conflict point you and your team will find the synergy you need to reach high levels of innovation, and productivity.
+But managers need to manage conflict in a way that puts their team closer to the center of the continuum, the ideal conflict point.
+At the perfect conflict point, you and your team will find the synergy you need to reach high levels of innovation and productivity.

 Below you will find a few strategies to effectively manage conflict to find the ideal point of conflict on the conflict continuum.